docxology/p3if/docs/AI_PROMPT_LIBRARY.md

 - Error handling and exception cases
 - Any performance concerns or considerations

-Use pytest conventions with appropriate fixtures and mocks.
+Use pytest conventions with real P3IF fixtures.
+Never use mocks for P3IF components.
 ```

 ### Integration Test Design